SRCF/docs/content/tutorials/shell-and-files/logging-in.md

 you may have already discovered `ls` stands for list!
 You can pass in additional flags to change its output: `ls -la`.

-Now, try runnng `pwd`.
+Now, try running `pwd`.
 This stands for *print working directory*.
 Think of this as a street sign.
 Right now, you're somewhere in the middle of complex and multi-layered file system on our shell server, which happens to be your home directory. `pwd` tells you where you are in this